 Version Chain Policy

 Version Chaining is described in an independent article, Version Chain Policy.
 This must be enabled by Support before you can make changes.
-Changes to these options result in a prompt if not an immediate Refresh Login on modification, as they apply immediately.
+Changes to these options result in a prompt if not an immediate Refresh Login on modification.

 You can search this site for more information on various topics, or use this link to submit a specific request.
 You can also send email directly to email@example.com, and our staff will respond to your needs as soon as possible.

 In the meantime, don't forget to check out our primary website and Insights columns for information on current trends, security topics, and how our technologies relate.